Sourcey Sourcey · open-source documentation engine

 100/100 across the board.

-Zero JavaScript runtime means nothing to download, parse, or execute.
-Every page is semantic HTML with one CSS file.
-Performance, accessibility, best practices, and SEO — all green.
+No framework runtime to download, parse, or execute.
+Every page is semantic HTML with one stylesheet, and the only JavaScript is small vanilla code for search and navigation.
+Performance, accessibility, best practices, and SEO all score green.

 Comparison